 PCJCCI is resolute to serve as a model chamber and a vibrant platform for promoting mutual investment and friendship between Pakistan and China, Chinese language and culture.
 In a very short period of time PCJCCI has become a mainstream leading organization leaving no stone unturned in facilitating any move that can fortify the bilateral relations.

-PRESIDENT INTERVIEW WITH WINGS INTERNATIONAL
+EX PRESIDENT INTERVIEW WITH WINGS INTERNATIONAL

-An interview of President PCJCCI and Director Din group of Companies Mr. S.M.
+An interview of Former President PCJCCI and Director Din group of Companies Mr. S.M.
 Naveed was published in Wings International.
 Mr. S. M. Naveed discussed impact of outbreak of Covid-19 and how adversely it has affected the businesses across the world .He elaborated upon his company’s strategy to successfully deal with such challenging circumstances.
 He further mentioned importance of textile industry in Pakistan as largest manufacturing industry in the country and it is an explicit example of resistance economy.
 He believed that, in order to reform the textile sector Government should pay attention to the entire supply chain involved in the production of textiles, not just enabling textile and garment factories to increase production.